Updated July 6, 2026

 How to Buy Commercial Crime Insurance

 To buy commercial crime insurance in Tennessee, start by identifying where money moves inside your business, then ask for a commercial crime insurance quote in Tennessee that matches those workflows.
 Because coverage requirements may vary by industry and business size, a healthcare office in Nashville, a retailer in Memphis, and a manufacturer in Chattanooga may need different limits and endorsements.
 Tennessee is regulated by the Tennessee Department of Commerce and Insurance, so buyers should compare policy language and carrier options rather than assuming every form is the same.
-The state market includes major carriers such as State Farm, Tennessee Farmers, GEICO, Progressive, and Allstate, and Tennessee has 420 active insurance companies competing for business.
+The state market includes many carrier options, and Tennessee has 420 active insurance companies competing for business.
 When requesting quotes, be ready to share employee count, annual revenue, payment methods, bank transfer volume, prior claims, and whether you need employee theft coverage in Tennessee, forgery and alteration coverage in Tennessee, computer fraud coverage in Tennessee, or funds transfer fraud coverage in Tennessee.
 Ask whether the policy is written as a standalone crime policy or as an endorsement, and confirm whether all business locations are included.
 If you are also reviewing workers’ compensation, note that Tennessee requires it for businesses with 5 or more employees, which can affect how you bundle and coordinate coverage; that rule does not create a crime insurance requirement, but it can shape your overall insurance review.
 A good submission package should also include your accounting controls and any dual-approval procedures, because underwriters often use those details to finalize terms.

 How to Save on Commercial Crime Insurance

 Tennessee businesses can often improve pricing by comparing quotes from multiple carriers, because the state has 420 active insurers and a competitive commercial market.
-Bundling crime coverage with other policies may help, and the product data indicates multi-policy discounts can be 10% to 20% when commercial crime insurance is packaged with other business insurance, though the final result varies by carrier and account.
+Bundling crime coverage with other policies may help, and multi-policy discounts may be available when commercial crime insurance is packaged with other business insurance, though the final result varies by carrier and account.
 To control commercial crime insurance cost in Tennessee, focus on the underwriting factors that matter most: coverage limits, deductibles, claims history, location, industry risk, and endorsements.
 A business in Nashville with multiple payment approvers may be able to reduce cost by demonstrating stronger internal controls than a similar business with single-person access to transfers.
 If your exposure is concentrated in money and securities, ask for only the limits you need rather than broad, unused extensions.
 If your team uses vendor payment instructions, review whether you truly need broader funds transfer fraud coverage in Tennessee or whether a narrower structure fits your operations.
 Businesses in high-volume sectors such as retail trade, accommodation and food services, and transportation should document reconciliations and approval steps before requesting quotes, because stronger controls can support better underwriting outcomes.
-Tennessee’s premium index of 94 suggests the market is not unusually expensive overall, so shopping with multiple carriers and an independent agent can be especially useful.
+Tennessee’s premium index suggests the market is not unusually expensive overall, so shopping with multiple carriers and getting a quote with CPK Insurance can be especially useful.
 You can also lower friction by keeping claims history clean, updating employee lists promptly, and avoiding unnecessary endorsements that expand the policy beyond your actual exposure.

 Our Recommendation for Tennessee